ccorcos/meteor-track/README.md

 }
 ```

 The rest of the magic happens within the `ReactiveVar`.
-Whenever `.get` is called, we make note that the current function depends on this value so when the value changes with `.set`, we can re-run the dependany functions. `get` and `set` look something like this:
+Whenever `.get` is called, we make note that the current function depends on this value so when the value changes with `.set`, we can re-run the dependant functions. `.get` and `.set` look something like this:

 ```js
 ReactiveVar.prototype.get = function() {